 LKI's distinguished reputation has been earned through many years of observance of applicable law and adherence to ethical business standards.
 Each LKI employee is committed to these standards in the conduct of all aspects of our business.
 In view of widespread public concern about best business practices, the Board of Directors has adopted a formal company ethics policy to reaffirm for all concerned LKI's standards of conduct for its global business which include the following statements:

 Compliance with Laws - Zero Tolerance for Corruption

-LKI shall conduct its affairs in accordance with all applicable laws and in adherence to the highest ethical business standards.
+LKI conducts its affairs in accordance with all applicable anti-bribery and facilitation payment laws and in adherence with the highest ethical business standards.

 Foreign Corrupt Practices Act